 Thomas has had numerous exhibitions of his works in many cities in the USA and around the world.
-He has had recent shows in Germany, Romania, Argentina, New York City, Mexico City, Orlando, Miami, New Orleans, Tokyo, San Antonio, Seattle, Paris and in his hometown of Atlanta.
+He has had recent shows in New York City, Paris, Mexico City, New Orleans, Tokyo, San Antonio, Seattle, and in his hometown of Atlanta.
 Dodd's photographs have been featured in many magazines, on book and album covers and he frequently teaches workshops and webinars on photo-editing and marketing for artists.

 Thomas is available for commissioned portrait work in the Atlanta area and is also accepting photo-editing assignments from around the world.
 You can contact him for rates and availability here.

 Short documentary about Atlanta photographer and artist Thomas Dodd.
 Music by Trio Nocturna Filmed by J Thomas Kay Music by Trio Nocturna (Dodd's old band)